A few years ago, we sat with a younger couple over dessert — listening to their lives, learning them.

 * * *

 God is steady enough for this circumstance.
 Right here.
 Right now.
 He’s in it with you.
 What are you fearful about?
 What is holding you back from your passionate love for Jesus?
 Take Him with you in your middle minutes!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily